tmr08c/tmr08c.github.io/content/blog/2020/11/phoenix-app-in-iframe/index.md

 I did not add this directly to the existing `browser` `pipeline` because I anticipated the need to have some routes that would not be required to render within the Jira UI (and therefore not in an `iframe`).
 While your needs will be different, please remember the ability to render `iframe`s is limited for security purposes.
 I would suggest trying to limit the ability to display your application in an `iframe` as much as possible and allow access on an as-needed basis instead of defaulting to making it available.

 With the `pipeline` in place, I can group routes that will be rendered in the Jira Connect application together.
+To do this, I leverage Phoenix's [scope](https://hexdocs.pm/phoenix/routing.html#scoped-routes) block.
+This groups all routes to be nested under `/jira`.
 This grouping allows us to enable our `AllowfIframe` plug for all of these routes at the same time.

 ```elixir
 scope "/jira", MyAppWeb.Jira, as: :jira do